ncats/qHTSWaterfall/README.md

 # Use this method to start the user interface Shiny Application
 qHTSWaterfall::runQHTSWaterfallApp()

-# For commandline use please see vignette example code at the link below...
+# Please see the vignette example code at the link below to see example R command-prompt or RStudio use.

 ```
 ## Vignette Example